The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/durham-nc-3724-mayfair-st.md

 ### 1990s

-Durham would open up with the {{< wiki-link "SPT 1990's Remodel Program" >}}, which was the standard for the time.
+Durham would open up with the [SPT 1990's Remodel Program], which was the standard for the time.
 Inside, the store would have the standard 90s decor, such as the CD Award parody posters, sports magazines, and planters.
-The store either opened up or received shortly after the {{< wiki-link "Phase 1 (1994)" >}} games package.
+The store either opened up or received shortly after the [Phase 1 (1994)] games package.
 With the pictures we have, we can tell a good amount of how the store would have looked.
 It is safe to assume it had a layout nearly identical other later Mini Unit 1-Stage stores, bearing close resemblance to El Paso before expansion.(2) In the later half of 1994, the store would receive the sky crawl, (an early version of the Skytubes) with installation plans for it dated from August 1994.
 In the mid/late 90s, Durham would receive updated signage for the exterior featuring the thumbs-up Chuck art with the star cap and would also receive larger awnings which covered the checkers.
-In the late 90s, the store would receive the {{< wiki-link "Phase 2 (1997)" >}} games package.
+In the late 90s, the store would receive the [Phase 2 (1997)] games package.
 At an unknown point after 1998, the main sign above the entrance was switched out with the updated C-cap version for an unknown reason.

 ### 2000s

-Durham would stay mostly unchanged in the early 2000s, likely receiving the standard {{< wiki-link "Phase 3 (2000)" >}} games package.
-This would change in late 2005, most likely September, when the store remodeled to the {{< wiki-link "CEC 2000's Remodel Program" >}}, which included drastically changing the store's layout (moving the prize counter, changing the entrance to be on the side), removal of showroom walls and expanding the showroom area, all major 90s decor pieces, and painting certain walls purple.
+Durham would stay mostly unchanged in the early 2000s, likely receiving the standard [Phase 3 (2000)] games package.
+This would change in late 2005, most likely September, when the store remodeled to the [CEC 2000's Remodel Program], which included drastically changing the store's layout (moving the prize counter, changing the entrance to be on the side), removal of showroom walls and expanding the showroom area, all major 90s decor pieces, and painting certain walls purple.
 Surprisingly, they would keep the dim lighting and Coach signage on the exterior.
 The stage would not change much after the remodel, except by 2008, Chuck's tuxedo and derby would be removed for the full Avenger outfit and cap.

 ### 2010s